 We always choose a combination and quantity of filters that provide both an optimal level of protection and tolerance, coupled with a minimal environmental impact.

 All of our products undergo a strict evaluation of their quality and safety for humans as well as for the environment before they are placed on the market.
-This is a fundamental principle that we apply anywhere in the world.
+This is a fundamental principle that we apply everywhere our products are sold.

 For more than 20 years, our environmental research laboratory has been working to understand and always improve the impact of our sunscreen products on the aquatic environment.